NVISOsecurity/BitSight-Automation-Tool/README.md

 ## Setup

-- The script is standalone, no further installation is required (If you are running on Linux, you can optionally add it to your path by creating a link to /usr/bin)
+- The tool is standalone, no further installation is required (If you are running on Linux, you can optionally add it to your path by creating a link to /usr/bin)

 - Install the requirements.txt file (pip install -r requirements.txt)

-- Before using this script you need to setup some basic information.
-More specifically you need to update a value in ArgumentsHandler.py (replace {your-groups} with your groups) in line 15, and add an environment variable called BITSIGHT_API_KEY with your API key on your system.
+- Before using this tool you need to setup some basic information.
+More specifically you need to add an environment variable called BITSIGHT_API_KEY with your API key on your system and define your groups in the groups.conf file.
+The structure allows for 1 group per line (You can define as many groups as you need).

 - You also have to populate your guid_mapper.json files and group_mapper.json files.
 Both of the files are dictionary based.
 There are two ways to set this up.
   1. Populate your group_mapper.json (Only the structure of the groups or the entire thing) and then issue an update command.
 (If your entity names match they will not be duplicated.)